sakshisahoo33-arch/daily-log/README.md

 ## steps
 1. Give the input data
-2. Then it will process the data
+2. Then it will process the data through nlp and gen ai
 3. Make it output ready
+4. Give the answer of review and give with output of gen ai to buy or not

 ---